pplcallmesatz/static-site/README.md

 **Our Goal**

-If you want to start a new static web project, this is useful for you.
-It has predefined settings for SCSS to CSS compilation, Live Reload,  starting a local server.
-It also has an advantage of predefined mixins for the following
-- Background
-- Buttons
-- Prefixer
-- Media queries
+Our goal is to create a static web page set up, working with SCSS.
+There are some dependencies to compile the SCSS to CSS, starting a local server and also browser live reload.
+Here is the boilerplate to automate all this process in simple steps.
+It also includes documentation for some mixins.
+Which made you easy to play :stuck_out_tongue_winking_eye: with mixins.

 <br/>